-Both the 1” and 1.5” handles are included standard.
+Both the 1-inch and 1.5-inch handles are included standard.

-Would you suggest buying the 2” Love Handles?
+Would you suggest buying the 2-inch Love Handles?

-Only if you KNOW you’re going to use them.
-They could easily end up on the shelf to collect dust and never seeing the light of day.
+Only if you know you’re going to use them.
+They could easily end up on the shelf collecting dust and never seeing the light of day.
 They’re great to use, but due to their diameter, they’re difficult for heavy deadlifts as expected.

 Yes, in Portland, Oregon.

 How much does the Kabuki Strength Trap Bar weigh?

 Would you purchase the Kabuki Trap Bar or Kabuki Duffalo Bar, or Kabuki Transformer Bar first?

 I’d probably purchase the Kabuki Trap Bar first, as it’s very much unlike a barbell but can be used for lots of different movements.
 I would then purchase the Duffalo Bar and finally the Transformer Bar.
 Or if you just have money to burn, buy all of them and enjoy some of the best specialty bars ever made.

 Kabuki Strength Trap Bar

 The Kabuki Strength Trap Bar is the latest specialty bar from powerlifter and engineering mastermind, Chris Duffin.
 It combines an open-end design with a built-in deadlift jack, swappable handles, and amazing attention to detail.
 This is the most versatile trap bar we've used and we recommend it to anyone who doesn't mind spending extra for the quality.